GegznaV/addins.rs/README.md

 Package `addins.rs` is an R package that provides a set of RStudio addins which are designed to be used in combination with user-defined RStudio keyboard shortcuts.
-These addins:
+These add-ins:

 1)  Insert various R operatiors, including `%>%`, `<<-`, `%$%`;
 2)  Replace certain symbols (e.g., strings like `"c:\data\"` converted
     into `"c:/data/"`.
-This can be useful for Windows users).
+This can be useful for Windows users);
+3)  Align code at certain symbols.

 <!--
 1) **format text in R Markdown documents**: